ibm-cloud-docs/containers/ts-worker-pod-timeout.md

-# Why do I see a timeout error when I try to log in to a pod on a new worker node?
+# Why do I see a timeout error when I try to log in to a pod?
 {: #cs_nodes_duplicate_ip}
 {: support}